repoze/repoze.configuration/docs/config.rst

 documentation for more information about allowable types within a YAML "document".

-A :mod:`repoze.configuration` must return a dictionary with the keys ``discriminator`` and ``callback`` , or it must return ``None``.
+A :mod:`repoze.configuration` directive must return either a single dictionary, a sequence of dictionaries or ``None``.
+If the directive returns a dictionary, it must contain the keys ``discriminator`` and ``callback``.
+If the directive returns a sequence, the sequence must consist entirely of dictionaries and each dictionary in the sequence must contain the keys ``discriminator`` and ``callback``

-Directives are permitted to do arbitrary things, but to be most effective, they should defer performing any mutation of data by returning a callback that actually performs "the work".
-This callback will be called by :mod:`repoze.configuration` after all directives have been loaded and called.
+Directives are permitted to do arbitrary things, but to be most effective, they should defer performing any mutation of data by returning a set of callbacks (the ``callback`` value within each dictionary returned by the directive) which actually perform "the work".
+These callbacks will be called by :mod:`repoze.configuration` after all directives have been loaded and called.

-The code in the ``callback`` returned in the dictionary from a :mod:`repoze.configuration` direcive often populates the ``registry`` dictionary attached to the context.
+Each ``callback`` within the the dictionaries returned from a :mod:`repoze.configuration` direcive often populates the ``registry`` dictionary attached to the context.
 It is also assumed that a directive will use the provided "context" object as a scratchpad for temporary data if it needs to collaborate in some advanced way with other directives.
 The context object is not "precious" in any way.

-The ``discriminator`` value that a directive returns is used to perform conflict resolution during deferred callback processing.
-If more than one directive returns the same discriminator, and the YAML structure that the directive uses is in a separate file (via :ref:`include_directive`), an error is thrown.
+The ``discriminator`` value within a dictionary in the sequence that a directive returns is used to perform conflict resolution during deferred callback processing.
+If more than one dictionary contains the same discriminator, an error is thrown at parse time.
 In effect, the discriminator provides directives with cardinality: two directives may not return the same discriminator without the system detecting a conflict, and raising an error unless the directive is an override (see :ref:`include_override`).

-A directive may return ``None``, in which case no deferred callback is performed.
+A directive may also return ``None``, in which case no deferred callback is performed, nor is a discriminator registered for the directive.

 Registering a Directive
 -----------------------

 A directive callable is useless unless it's registered as a ``repoze.configuration.directive`` setuptools entry point in some package's "setup.py" file.
-For example, a setup.py for a package that provides a discriminator might have an "entry_points" argument like so:
+For example, a setup.py for a package that provides a discriminator might have an "entry_points" argument like
+so:

 .. code-block:: python